bgoonz/docs-collection/github/issues/trying-out-the-new-projects-experience/creating-a-project.md

 ---
 title: Creating a project (beta)
-intro: 'Learn how to make a project, populate it, and add custom fields.'
+intro: "Learn how to make a project, populate it, and add custom fields."
 allowTitleToDifferFromFilename: true
 miniTocMaxHeadingLevel: 3
 versions:
-  fpt: '*'
+  fpt: "*"
 type: quick_start
 topics:
   - Projects